 In citrus fruits, sugars are an important parameter of quality measurement and are the main source of energy.
 The highest reducing and non-reducing sugars (3.78 % and 5.22 %, respectively) was registered in the fruits harvested from the plants treated with 0.6 kg K2O plant-1.
 Minimum reducing sugar of 2.80 % was found in the control trees which were statistically at par with 0.2 kg K2O plant-1 and 0.4 kg K2O plant-1 (2.90 % and 3.15 %, respectively) treatments.
 A minimum non-reducing sugar was observed in the control trees (3.82 %) and the trees treated with 0.2-0.4 kg K2O plant-1 and the values ranged from 4.02 % to 4.21%.
 It is reported that potassium nutrient activates enzymes responsible for the conversion of polysaccharides into reducing and non sugars which in turn improves SSC of fruits.
 The perusal of data on leaf and peel K content revealed a linear relationship with K fertilizers.
 Significantly higher leaf and peel K content to the tune of 17.33 and 7.87 %, respectively was registered in the plants treated with 1.2 kg K2O plant-1 treatment than the control (Table 2).
 The improvement in K ions uptake in leaf and peel may be due to the involvement of K in metabolic pathways and water relations of the plants (Ashraf et al. 2013).
 In general, the plants with lower and higher optimum leaf K level in the present study produced fruits of smaller size, lower juice (%), SSC, SSC/acid and sugars content.
 Hence, optimum leaf K content of 1.2 to 1.5% is be maintained with the application of K fertilizers in orchards showing deficiency of potassium nutrient for the sustainable kinnow production of better fruit quality parameters.
-The potassium nutrition of citrus enhances the sugar production, also observed in table 2, whereas, Smeekens et al. (2010) reported that that higher sugars regulates and promote carotenoid synthesis and metabolism, leading to colour development and better quality of fruits.
+The potassium nutrition of citrus enhances the sugar production, also observed in Table 2, whereas, Smeekens et al. (2010) reported that that higher sugars regulates and promote carotenoid synthesis and metabolism, leading to colour development and better quality of fruits.

 The data on the Pearson’s correlation coefficient between fruit yield and quality (Table 3) reveal that fruit weight showed significant positive correlations with fruit length (0.61), fruit diameter (0.82), SSC (0.78), titratable acid (0.60), peel thickness (0.52), juice per cent (0.57), reducing sugars (0.60) and non-reducing sugars (0.81).
 Leaf K content has a significant positive correlation with SSC (0.58), ascorbic acid (0.53), reducing sugars (0.65) and non-reducing sugars (0.65), which implies that as the leaf K content is directly proportionate to fruit weight, SSC, ascorbic acid and sugars content.
 The carotene content was positively correlated with the SSC (0.84) reducing sugars (0.60) and non-reducing sugars (0.69).
 Fruit yield is also directly correlated with fruit size, weight and quality parameters.
 The results are supported with the findings of Gill et al. (2005) that plants sprayed with K as foliar application significantly improvement in fruit size and weight, fruit yield and biochemical characters of Kinnow mandarin under sub mountane zone of Punjab.